nonplayer/hammercrawl/hc_core_player_3_rules.md

 * **Rest:** Recover half (round up) of currently-lost HPs (or the second half, if doubling up from the free action above). **Requires a Bedroll and Food:** Choosing this action consumes one additional Ration, and requires an available Bedroll or suitable substitute.
 * **Re-Memorize:** Recover one previously-spent daily spell use per character level. **This requires an appropriate spellbook**
 * **Craft Ammo:** Add 2d4 normal arrows for your bow/crossbow, or collect as many sling stones.
-* **Repair Armour:** Restore your XP Level in lost Soak points to your armour or another PC's.
-If you have a relevant skill, double the amount restored.
-If you have two or more relevant skills, triple the amount restored.
 * **Level up!:** If your hero has enough XP to reach the next level, they can apply the effects of that level as a Camp Action.
 Follow the core process for Leveling Up.
 Note that it does not heal existing HP loss or restore used spells or abilities (those are separate Camp Actions, above).
 * **Stand Watch:** Add a Blue Die to the next room explored, and -1 to Smith's camp encounter roll (below).
 * **Scout Ahead:** Roll Search (or other system-appropriate check).
 If successful, add one Yellow die to next 1d4 new rooms explored.
 If failed, add that many Black dice instead.